Getting a break

 The local area co-ordinators and First Contact Plus may also know what day activities and support groups are in your local area.

-You can find care homes and respite care providers in the Leicester, Leicestershire and Rutland Care Directory.
+Find care homes and respite care providers in the Leicester, Leicestershire and Rutland Care Directory

 Age UK have information and advice on what to look for when choosing a residential care home, including a checklist to download.